University of New Orleans Federal Credit Union

 (NCUA) to serve the faculty, staff, and students of the University of New Orleans (UNO).
-Currently located in New Orleans, Louisiana, it has one branch located on the Lakefront main campus of UNO and serves approximately 5,000 members, with assets of over $25 Million USD.
+Currently located in New Orleans, Louisiana, it has one branch located on the Lakefront main campus of UNO and serves approximately 5,000 members, with assets of over US$25 Million.
 UNOFCU is also a member of the East Orleans Chapter of the Louisiana Credit Union League.

 History

 First housed in the Physical Plant Services building of the then Louisiana State University in New Orleans campus, UNOFCU opened as the financial institution to the UNO community.
 Over the last 35 years, it has moved 3 times: to the campus Administration building, the Math building, and finally to its current home in the Homer L. Hitt Alumni Center in 2003, allowing it to offer drive-up window service alongside its normal lobby service.
 UNOFCU has also grown to serve not only the students, faculty, and staff, but also contract workers, alumni, and student organizations.
 Having only one branch, the credit union relies on the CU Service Centers network to help its members who are spread around the country.

 UNOFCU received a $299,000 NCUA no-interest loan through its Community Development Revolving Loan Fund after sustaining severe damage during Hurricane Katrina.